DanielStolt/le_log4net/README.md

       </root>
     </log4net>

+If are using App.config in your project, you will need to set the "Copy to output Directory" property of App.config to "Copy always".
+This can be done inside Visual Studio.
 In the appSettings subsection, using your account-key which you obtained earlier, fill in the value for LOGENTRIES_ACCOUNT_KEY.
 Also replace the "LOGENTRIES_LOCATION" value with the location of your logfile on Logentries.
 This should be in the following format:

     hostname/logname.log